weygoldt/py2md/README.md

 # How I Write Medium Articles Using Plain Python Files

-We've all been there: you find an exciting coding experiment, quickly copy the code, and it **fails**.
+We've all been there: you find an exciting coding experiment, quickly copy the code, try to execute it, and it **fails**.
 Not because of missing dependencies, but due to missing functions, variables, or messed-up code order. **I hate that.**

 As a data scientist who values simplicity and efficiency, I've often struggled with tools like Jupyter Notebooks.
 They offer robust features but can